History

 Since then, the Capelle family has worked to make this story known, and to restore the Château de Bogard to the splendor it enjoyed in the 18th century.

 The Capelle family will receive an honorary diploma and the IESA (Institut des Etudes Supérieures des Arts) prize for their work in restoring this historic heritage.
 Mr. Baudoin Capelle, current co-owner of Château de Bogard, was awarded of the Arts and Letters Order (Ordre des Arts et des Lettres).
 He was also elected VMF Regional Delegate for Brittany.
-Mr. Harald Capelle, also co-owner of the château and a tireless contributor to its restoration, is a member of the Rotary Club of Saint-Brieuc.
+Mr. Harald Capelle, also co-owner of the château and a tireless contributor to its restoration, is a member of the Saint-Brieuc Lions Club.

 Château de Bogard is a member of the following associations: Historic Rersidences Demeure Historique (DH), Old French HousesVieilles Maisons Françaises (VMF), Association of Parks and Gardens of BrittanyAssociation des Parcs et Jardins de Bretagne (APJB).
 The property is also part of the Circuit des demeures de parlementaires bretons de l’Ancien Régime.